 4-1.
 Slot Machine Change

 a.
-Prior to moving any slot machine to a new location on the gaming floor of any gaming enterprise or changing the orientation of a slot machine, a representative of the gaming enterprise shall provide twenty-four (24) hours notice to the Gaming Commission.
+Prior to moving any slot machine to a new location on the gaming floor of any gaming enterprise or changing the orientation of a slot machine, a representative of the gaming enterprise shall provide twenty-four (24) hours’ notice to the Gaming Commission.

 b.
 The notification to the Gaming Commission must include a complete list of the slot machines proposed to be moved or re-positioned, including the number assigned to such slot machine(s) and the proposed new location(s).

 c.
-Prior to any software upgrades, a representative of the gaming enterprise shall provide twenty-four (24) hours notice to the Gaming Commission.
+Prior to any software upgrades, a representative of the gaming enterprise shall provide twenty-four (24) hours’ notice to the Gaming Commission.

 4-2.
 Replacement of Slot Machine; Addition of New Slot Machine

 a.
-Prior to replacing any slot machine on the gaming floor, or adding a new slot machine to the gaming floor, a representative of the gaming enterprise shall provide five (5) calendar days notice to the Gaming Commission.
+Prior to replacing any slot machine on the gaming floor, or adding a new slot machine to the gaming floor, a representative of the gaming enterprise shall provide five (5) calendar days’ notice to the Gaming Commission.

 b.
 The notification to the Gaming Commission must include a list of the slot machine(s) proposed to be replaced, including the number assigned to such slot machine(s), the location(s) of such slot machine(s), the theme of the new slot machine, the manufacturer, par sheets, specific pay table identification, approval letters, software type, software number(s) and any other information requested by the Gaming Commission or its staff.

 4-3.
-An updated Slot floor plan shall be submitted to the Gaming Commission no later than 24 hours (1 calendar day) after the movement, replacement or addition of any Slot machine.

-4-4.
 Slot Machine Game Conversion

 a.
-Prior to conversion of any slot machine game or denomination conversion, a representative of the gaming enterprise shall provide not less than five (5) calendar days notice to the Gaming Commission.
+Prior to conversion of any slot machine game or denomination conversion, a representative of the gaming enterprise shall provide not less than five (5) calendar days’ notice to the Gaming Commission.

 b.
 The notification to the Gaming Commission must include a list of the slot machine(s) proposed to be converted, including the number assigned to such slot machine(s), the location(s) of such slot machine(s), the name of the new game, the manufacturer, par sheets, specific pay table identification, approval letters, software type, software number(s) (if applicable) and any other information required by the Gaming Commission or its staff.